OilerNetwork/pitchlake-launcher/README.md

 ### If transactions do not update the UI

 If you experience issues with transactions having no effect, it's possible that the wallet's nonce needs to be reset.
-To confirm this, you can check the Juno node's while sending a tx.
+To confirm this, you can check the Juno node's logs while sending a transaction.
 An error log indicating a nonce mismatch should appear.
 To reset the nonce, you can do the following:
 1. Lock your Argent wallet
 2. Right-click on the Argent extension window and select "Inspect"